marshallhouston/quantified-self/README.md

 # Quantified Self

 Quantified Self is a wellness application that allows a user to track and monitor calories consumed for every meal.
-A user has a list of foods, each food food having a name and calorie count.
+A user has a list of foods, and each food has a name and calorie count.
 Foods can be added, updated and removed.
 A user also has a Food Diary, which enables them to manage their meals.
-Meals consist of 'Breakfast', 'Lunch', 'Dinner', and 'Snacks' - each having an alotted amount of calories allowed.
+Meals consist of 'Breakfast', 'Lunch', 'Dinner', and 'Snacks' - each having an alotted amount of calories.
 As foods are added and removed from a meal, the total and remaining calorie count for that meal is updated - as is the total and remaining calorie counter across all meals.

 **Interact with this application via** https://izaxveta.github.io/quantified-self/